Blandaxt/Code_Wars/README.md

 ## Learned

 I learned to use multiple methods and the Pythagorean theorem to solve this code war.
 It was truly a challenge to get the decimal places in the right place.

+## Is this a triangle?

+Implement a method that accepts 3 integer values a, b, c.
+The method should return true if a triangle can be built with the sides of given length and false in any other case.

+(In this case, all triangles must have surface greater than 0 to be accepted).

+## Learned:

+For a triangle to be formed, 2 sides have to be always greater than the third side.
+By summing and comparing the sides, i can determine if it is a triangle or not.